 Ownership and governance

-In accordance with Article 315 of the Ecuadorian Constitution, the State is authorized to establish public companies to provide various services.
-The country’s Organic Law of Public Companies outlines that these entities are established through a presidential decree.
-Additionally, the law specifies in Article 6 that public companies, including those responsible for state media, must have a board of directors and a General Manager.
+As outlined in Article 315 of Ecuador’s Constitution, the State has the power to establish public companies to deliver essential services.
+The country’s Organic Law of Public Companies further clarifies the procedural framework, specifying that the creation of such entities requires a presidential decree.
+Per Article 6 of this law, public enterprises, including those operating state media, are mandated to function under the guidance of a board of directors and a General Manager.

-Article 78 of the Organic Law of Communication defines state media companies as legal entities with their own assets under public law.
-They have budgetary, financial, economic, administrative and management autonomy.
-These companies are destined to operate in strategic sectors, provide public services, promote the sustainable use of natural resources or public goods, and generally engage in economic activities in line with the State’s objectives.
+Moreover, Article 78 of the Organic Law of Communication defines state media companies as autonomous public legal entities with distinct assets, making them entirely independent financially, administratively, economically, and in terms of management.
+These entities are charged with managing strategic sectors, delivering public services, promoting the sustainable use of natural resources and public assets, or engaging in economic activities that align with the overarching aims of national governance.

-a) The head of the Presidency’s General Secretariat for Communication or his/her permanent delegate;
+a) The head of the General Secretariat for Communication of the Presidency, or his/her permanent delegate;

-b) The president of the board of directors of the Public Companies Coordinating Company or his permanent delegate; and
+b) The chairperson of the Public Companies Coordinating Company’s board, or his/her delegate;

-c) A delegate from the presidency of the republic.
+c) An appointee representing the presidency of the republic.

 Source of funding and budget

-After a significant period of restructuring and reform, Comunica EP had a budget of US$ 2.8m in 2022, an increase of over US$ 1m compared to the previous year, according to a company report.
-Around US$ 1.59m was provided as a subsidy from the government budget, with the remainder coming from the company’s own revenues.
+After an extensive period of restructuring and reform, Comunica EP saw its budget rise to US$ 2.8m in 2022, an increase of over US$ 1m compared to the previous year, according to a company report.
+Around US$ 1.59m came in the form of a government subsidy, with the remaining portion being drawn from the company’s own revenue streams.

 Editorial independence